 I have already graduated from high school but I don't attend college yet

-At this time, we only support students who are currently enrolled in high school (9th-12th grade) or community college.
+At this time, we only support students who are currently enrolled in high school (9th-12th grade), community college, or four-year college.
 If you did not use RaiseMe before you completed high school or community college, RaiseMe is no longer a useful resource.

 Still not sure if you're eligible?